Today's Bible Reading: Mark 8

 31 He then began to teach them that the Son of Man must suffer many things and be rejected by the elders, the chief priests and the teachers of the law, and that he must be killed and after three days rise again.
 32 He spoke plainly about this, and Peter took him aside and began to rebuke him.

 33 But when Jesus turned and looked at his disciples, he rebuked Peter.
 "Get behind me, Satan!" he said.
 "You do not have in mind the concerns of God, but merely human concerns."
 (Mark 8:27-33)

 Reflecting and Thinking

-One might describe this chapter as the beginning of the end.
-In Mark 8 we find the first of three "passion predictions" as Jesus predicts his death.
-In Mark these appear in the text in rapid succession (8:31, 9:31, and 10:32).
+One could describe this chapter as the beginning of the end.
+In Mark 8 we encounter the first of three "passion predictions."
+Jesus predicts his death.
+In the Gospel of Mark these appear in the text in rapid succession (8:31, 9:31, and 10:32).

 After Jesus feeds the 4000 and explains the significance of recent events to his disciples, and after the healing of a blind man, Peter boldly confesses Jesus as the Christ.
 When Jesus warns the disciples to be silent and tells them that he will be killed in Jerusalem, Peter boldly challenges Jesus.
-The NIV text says Peter rebuked Jesus.
+The NIV text says that Peter rebuked Jesus.

 Poor Peter!
 He could not see the things of God because his vision was overwhelmed and distracted by the things of men.
 That seemingly small distraction put him on the opposite side!
-What might we learn?
+What should we learn?